DrJohnWagner/crewai-poetry-crew/research/Section-6.md

 Self-justifying emotional logic emerges from several interacting transformer mechanisms:

-- **Recursive attention loops:**
-  When emotional tokens recur across rounds, attention weights concentrate around them, making emotional claims increasingly self-reinforcing.
+- **Recursive attention loops:**When emotional tokens recur across rounds, attention weights concentrate around them, making emotional claims increasingly self-reinforcing.

-- **Manifold gravity:**
-  Emotions like guilt, inevitability, and distance occupy dense embedding regions.
-  Once the system enters these regions, semantic drift tends to remain there.
+- **Manifold gravity:**Emotions like guilt, inevitability, and distance occupy dense embedding regions.Once the system enters these regions, semantic drift tends to remain there.

-- **Loss minimization through emotional closure:**
-  The model prefers internally consistent emotional logic when external causal logic is underdetermined.
-  Emotional recursion offers a stable solution.
+- **Loss minimization through emotional closure:**The model prefers internally consistent emotional logic when external causal logic is underdetermined.Emotional recursion offers a stable solution.

-- **Cross-round reinforcement:**
-  When a feeling reappears (e.g., guilt, refusal), its recurrence boosts its salience, making it increasingly likely to appear again.
-  Eventually, the system treats emotional recurrence as causality.
+- **Cross-round reinforcement:**When a feeling reappears (e.g., guilt, refusal), its recurrence boosts its salience, making it increasingly likely to appear again.Eventually, the system treats emotional recurrence as causality.
 - **Persona alignment:**
   Siken’s style privileges emotional inevitability over narrative justification.
   The model learns that self-grounding emotional claims are low-loss outputs in the Siken manifold.

 In essence, self-justifying emotional logic demonstrates that transformer-based poetic systems can enter **closed emotional circuits**, where emotion generates its own validation and authority.
 This is one of the clearest examples of how emotional semantics, once sufficiently reinforced, become structural logic—turning poetic feeling into the poem’s governing physics.

 #### 6.21 Case Study U: Stability-of-Instability (G13)